Mirror83/restful_payment_gateway_api/README.md

    `On commit` to `After CI checks pass` to prevent deployment when the tests (the only check in the CI currently) fail.

+**N/B:** If your service does not get traffic frequently, Render puts the service to sleep (if you are on the free plan), so sometimes you may get a `502 Bad Gateway` for a few minutes before the service is restarted.